 Product Issue Aethra Vega Star Gold In calls with Aethra Vega Star Gold version 5.2.11 systems using H.239, content can be sent by PVX to the Aethra system, but not received.
+Cisco Call Manager Cisco IP phones do not disconnect correctly from calls with PVX systems.
 Check Point Firewall PVX H.323 calls through a Check Point Firewall version NG R55 may connect without audio or video.
-Cisco VPN This version of Polycom PVX interoperates with Cisco VPN software version 4.0.3F and later.
+Cisco VPN When you connect to the VPN before you configure PVX to use the Cisco VPN client, PVX displays a network alert, though there is no network problem.
+This version of Polycom PVX interoperates with Cisco VPN software version 4.0.3F and later.
 Cisco PIX Firewall The Cisco PIX firewall version 6.3 (4) does not support PVX H.323 dual stream calls with H.323 aware enabled.
 To correct this, disable the H.323 aware feature on the Cisco PIX firewall.
 Cisco IP Gateway The Cisco IP Gateway does not currently support PVX calls using People+Content, H.239 data sharing or encryption.
+ClearOne Chat 50 In a call between Polycom PVX and ClearOne Chat 50, when either end mutes the call, the indicator on the other end does not correctly show the mute status.

-Creative Webcam Live!
+Product Issue Creative Webcam Live!
 Pro camera On some systems using the Creative Webcam Live!
 Pro camera, there may be periods when the display of local video may have a very slow frame rate (video appears jerky).
 This behavior may occur at the beginning of a call, while recording video mail, or immediately after starting PVX, and it may last 5-30 seconds.
 During this period, video transmitted to the far site will be seen at a normal frame rate.
 Any recorded video mail will also play back at a normal frame rate.
+D-Link DI-624 router When a PVX located behind a D-Link DI-624 router calls a PVX that is registered to a PathNavigator in routed mode, the call fails.
 Ezenia!
 MCU When using the Polycom PVX software with an Ezenia!
 MCU version 6.0, AES encryption must be disabled.
-Fusion camera Video sent from a PVX system using a Fusion camera periodically displays bright white video artifacts in calls experiencing packet loss.
+Logitech Fusion camera Using a Logitech Fusion camera with version 10.0.4 drivers increases the CPU utilization approximately 20% when compared to the CPU utilization with the version 9.5 drivers.
+Video sent from a PVX system using a Fusion camera periodically displays bright white video artifacts in calls experiencing packet loss.
+Microsoft LifeCam VX6000 camera In calls using the Microsoft LifeCam VX6000 camera, the PIP is displayed about 5-7 seconds after you enable it if PVX is running on the secondary monitor.
 Microsoft NetMeeting The Polycom PVX application does not support G.723 audio when using a webcam.
 This means that connections to endpoints like NetMeeting that previously connected at G.723 may now connect with G.711.
 The call rate must be increased to 128 kbps or above or there will be no video.
 NetMeeting calls to a PVX system that are subsequently transferred by PVX will disconnect.
 NetMeeting does not support Call Transfer.
-NETGEAR UPnP Router A NETGEAR UPnP router may stop forwarding audio and video to the PVX system after a call has been connected for several minutes.
-A PVX configured to use a NETGEAR NAT receives black video when the far end sends content.
-If possible, configure both the NAT device and the PVX to use UPnP.
-A PVX behind a NETGEAR NAT cannot register to a gatekeeper if the port settings are set manually.
-If possible, configure both the NAT device and the PVX to use UPnP.
+NETGEAR router A PVX configured to use a NETGEAR NAT receives black video when the far end sends content.
+Office Communicator When you use Office Communicator to place a SIP call to PVX through the LCS server, the audio and video received by Office Communicator is out of sync is off by about 1 second.
+Audio and video received by PVX are in synch.